puchee99/DL_Images/README.md

 ## About The Project

 Projects:
-  * Car number plate reader using DL.
+  * Car number plate reader.

+  * Malignant cancer detector.

+### Car number plate

 The input is an image of the entire car from the front.
 The output a string with the characters.
-  * Malignant cancer detector.
-    The input is a .nii image from a patient with cancer.
-The output says if the cancer is benign or malignant.

-### Car number plate
 ![car]

 [Global][car]